halkyonio/tap/README.md

 ![deploy-tap](assets/deploy-tap.png)

+## Components

-TAP rely on some key components such as:
+TAP rely on the following components which are installed as [packages](./packages.md).:

 - `Knative`serving and eventing,
 - `kpack` controller able to build images using `Buildpacks`,